stillagorilla/heypage/README.md

 - verify you committed & pushed to `main`
 - verify you’re viewing the correct branch on github.com

+---

+## Important implementation gotcha (save future debugging time)

+When converting the mockups into Django template includes, avoid duplicate DOM IDs (especially modals).
+Multiple pages/components use Bootstrap modals (e.g., post composer image upload, photos upload, new album, propose deletion).
+If an include hardcodes `id="uploadModal"` (etc.) and gets rendered more than once, JS/modal behavior will break.

+Recommendation:
+- any include that defines a modal should accept a `modal_id` parameter (and related input IDs)
+- prefer event delegation + `data-*` attributes over ID-based JS hooks

+---

 ## Continuity rule

 This repo is designed to support long gaps in activity without losing context.